 Liposuction recovery time: How does my body look?

 Immediately after the surgery, elastic compression garments are used to dress and support your target body areas.
-It also helps drain the body part of the excess body fluids that may or may not contain fat.
+It also helps drain the part of the excess body fluids that may or may not contain fat.
 This is expected using the open-drainage technique.
 The open-drainage method refers to the technique that allows the tiny liposuction incisions to remain unstitched and open.
 This, as mentioned earlier, maximises the drainage of the inflammation-causing blood-tinged anaesthetic solution as well as reduces pain and swelling.
-After all the fluid drainage has ceased, some patients continue to wear a compression garment in order to support the body and limit the movement or jiggling and wiggling of the treated areas.
+After all the fluid drainage has ceased, some patients continue to wear a compression garment in order to support the body and limit the movement or jiggling of the treated areas.
 This reduces discomfort and gives a feeling of security.

 Liposuction recovery time: What should I do post-surgery?

 Should patients stay in bed until they feel better?
 No!
 As a matter of fact, patients are advised to immediately perform light movements and exercises to facilitate correct blood circulation and allow the body to recuperate faster.
 Patients are encouraged to walk and to be active after surgery.
-Most patients who have had tumescent liposuction entirely by local anaesthesia can be expected to drive a car within 24 to 48 hours, but doctors would strictly advise them to stay with a relative or loved one for the first week for assistance.
+Most patients who have had tumescent liposuction entirely by local anaesthesia can be expected to drive a car within 24 to 48 hours, but doctors would strictly advise them to stay with a relative or loved one for the first week with assistance.
 Some patients even report the ability to return to a light work schedule within 24 to 72 hours.
 However, for patients who have had liposuction under general anaesthesia, they have the tendency to recuperate slower and need more time off from work.